-Studying abroad has many challenges, and it’s not uncommon to experience culture shock, unmet expectations about your new life, and overwhelming situations, and many students can have depressed feelings as a result.
-Depression while studying abroad is surprisingly common, but often overlooked, especially when there are such high expectations for study abroad to be the best experience in your life.
+Going abroad presents many challenges, and it’s not uncommon to experience culture shock, unmet expectations about your new life, and overwhelming situations, and many people can have depressed feelings as a result.
+Depression after moving overseas is surprisingly common, but often isn't talked about, especially when there are such high expectations for it to be the best experience in your life.